 The post-holder will have sound literacy and numeracy skills and will have achieved at least a Grade C GCSE in both English & Mathematics.
-Ideally, you will have A Levels or a degree in a humanities related subject.
+Ideally, you will have a degree in a related subject.
 You will also need to have a pleasant, encouraging manner and be able to cope with the atmosphere of a busy secondary college.

 The college has an active house system.
-All Teaching Assistants are a member of one of our houses and a co-tutor with another member of staff and are expected to attend Meet the Tutor and Open Evenings.
+All Teaching Assistants are a member of one of our houses and are either a co-tutor, with another member of staff, or a tutor in their own right and are expected to attend Meet the Tutor and Open Evenings.

 The college values its support staff and seeks to appoint persons of a high calibre.
 If you have a degree, as part of the college's commitment to continued professional development, this is an ideal way to embark on a career in teaching.
-If this is of interest to you, please raise it at interview.
+If this is of interest to you, please raise it at interview as there are many ways into teaching.